caseyoneil10/Portfolio/README.md

 ## Approach Taken
-The first thing I did when brainstorming for this project was by creating a wireframe, or I should say several wireframes.
+The first thing I did when brainstorming for this project was to create a wireframe, or I should say several wireframes.
 One for each page that will be part of my portfolio.

 By writing it down it gave me the general idea of where I was headed.